Clint-Vic/FIRST-PROJECT-POS-/README.md

 # FIRST PROJECT (POS)
-A basic Point of Sale (POS) terminal built in C for my first Self project As a freshman BSIT student.
+A basic Point of Sale (POS) terminal built in C for my first Self-made project As a freshman BSIT student.

   - FEATURES:
    - Let users pick order.